 (FEB NEWS) Seeing that the halal industry in Indonesia continues to develop from time to time, the Faculty of Economics and Business Universitas Airlangga (FEB UNAIR) does not want to be left behind in taking part in this development and growth.
 On Wednesday, 13 July 2022, FEB UNAIR in collaboration with the UNAIR HALAL CENTER and the Halal Product Guarantee Organizing Agency of the Indonesian Ministry of Religion (BPJPH) held a seminar discussing research/research in the halal sector with the big theme "Research/Innovation Exposure to Alternative Products and Raw Materials Halal: Strengthening Indonesia's Halal Industry Towards a Center for Halal Producers in 2024."
 This seminar was attended by the Minister of Industry of the Republic of Indonesia, represented by the Expert Staff of the Minister of Industry for Business Climate and Investment of the Republic of Indonesia, Mr. Andi Rizaldi.
-The Chancellor of Universitas Airlangga , represented by the Deputy Chancellor for Research, Innovation and Community Development Universitas Airlangga , Prof. Dr. Ni Nyoman Tri Puspaningsih M.Si, Head of the Halal Product Guarantee Organizing Agency (BPJPH), Dr. Muhammad Aqil Irham, M.Sc, Head of the Center for Halal Registration and Certification, Halal Product Guarantee Organizing Agency, Ministry of Religion of the Republic of Indonesia, Dr. H. Mastuki, M.Ag., Chair of the Universitas Airlangga Halal Center, Dean and Deputy Dean of the Faculty of Economics and Business Universitas Airlangga were also present at the venue.
-Apart from that, the seminar was also attended by the Coordinator of the BPJPH Halal Cooperation and Standardization Center, Mrs. Fertiana Santy, Ph.D, Chair of the Sharia Economics Department, FEB UNAIR, Dr. Sri Herianingrum, SE, M.Sc., Deputy Dean of the Faculty of Animal Husbandry, Gadjah Mada University, Chair of the Halal Center Institute at UIN Maulana Malik Ibrahim Malang, as well as several other invited guests.
+The Chancellor Universitas Airlangga , represented by the Deputy Chancellor for Research, Innovation and Community Development Universitas Airlangga , Prof. Dr. Ni Nyoman Tri Puspaningsih M.Si, Head of the Halal Product Guarantee Organizing Agency (BPJPH), Dr. Muhammad Aqil Irham, M.Sc, Head of the Center for Halal Registration and Certification, Halal Product Guarantee Organizing Agency, Ministry of Religion of the Republic of Indonesia, Dr. H. Mastuki, M.Ag., Chair of Universitas Airlangga Halal Center, Dean and Deputy Dean of the Faculty of Economics and Business Universitas Airlangga were also present at the venue.
+Apart from that, the seminar was also attended by the Coordinator of the BPJPH Halal Cooperation and Standardization Center, Mrs. Fertiana Santy, Ph.D, Chair of the Sharia Economics Department, FEB UNAIR, Dr. Sri Herianingrum, SE, M.Si., Deputy Dean of the Faculty of Animal Husbandry, Gadjah Mada University, Chair of the Halal Center Institute at UIN Maulana Malik Ibrahim Malang, as well as several other invited guests.

 The One Day Seminar was held in a hybrid manner, namely in the Fadjar Notonagoro Hall FEB UNAIR and via Zoom Meeting.
 Guided by MC, Ratu Shalsabila Arifin and Muhammad Ichsanul Aulia, students of Islamic Economics FEB UNAIR at 09.00 WIB, the seminar officially started.
 After singing the national anthem Indonesia Raya, the Airlangga Hymn, and reading prayers, the keynote speech and remarks were delivered.